Music (Madonna album): Artwork and release

 On August 22, 2000, a month before the album's official release, all tracks from Music were leaked online through Napster.
 Maverick and Warner Bros.
-Records first published it on September 18, 2000, in regions including Australia, Japan, and the United Kingdom, containing two bonus tracks, "American Pie" and "Cyber-raga", in the first two countries.
+Records first published the album on September 18, 2000, in regions including Australia, Japan, and the United Kingdom, containing two bonus tracks, "American Pie" and "Cyber-raga", in the first two countries.
 It was released a day later in the United States.
 A limited edition was also released, which contained a 24-page booklet about the album, a copper brooch with the album's logo and two stickers, wrapped in a linen cloth available in four different colors.
 Additionally, the international version included "American Pie" as a bonus track, a decision Madonna later regretted, explaining it was "something a certain record company executive twisted my arm into doing".
 As a result, it was not added as a bonus track in the United States and Canada.
 The album was also made available on digital download through Madonna's website on Apple's QuickTime format, including exclusive access to two remixes of "Music".
-The edition released in Mexico contains as bonus tracks the Spanish version of "What It Feels Like for a Girl", titled "Lo Que Siente la Mujer", and a remix of the song by Above & Beyond.
-A special edition was released to promote the Drowned World Tour with a bonus CD with remixes and the video of "What It Feels Like for a Girl".
+The edition released in Mexico contains the bonus tracks the Spanish version of "What It Feels Like for a Girl", titled "Lo Que Siente la Mujer", and a remix of the song by Above & Beyond.
+A special edition was released to promote the Drowned World Tour with a bonus CD containing remixes and the video of "What It Feels Like for a Girl".

 Madonna chatted with fans through her first live chat on AOL on the day of Musics release in the United Kingdom.
 In order to celebrate the album's release, she held a release party at dance emporium Catch One in Los Angeles, on September 20, 2000.
 The £1.4 million party was attended by 600 selected guests who received special invitations.
 The invitations were sent out in white leather boxes, lined with black fur.
 A gold necklace was inside with letters spelling out the album's title, and only those wearing the necklaces would be allowed into the club.
 More than a dozen strippers were in attendance as a reference to the music video for "Music".
 She sported a five-carat diamond ring Ritchie gave her for her birthday, and a black T-shirt that read "Snatch Coming Soon" promoting Ritchie's film, while he promoted Madonna's album wearing a T-shirt with the word Music emblazoned on it.
 Among those who attended the party were Sheryl Crow, Gwen Stefani, Guy Oseary, and George Clinton, who arrived with Macy Gray in a horse-drawn carriage.
 Ritchie was initially denied access into the VIP lounge by a security guard who did not know who he was, and reportedly got into a shoving match with him.